 How you install Remote Assist depends on how your administrator chooses to distribute the app.
 Your admin might have you install the app from the Microsoft Store for Consumers, from your organization’s private store, through an email link, or another method.

 Install the application through the Microsoft Store for Consumers

 On your HoloLens, go to Start > Microsoft Store , and then search for “Remote Assist.”

 On your HoloLens, go to Start > All apps.
 Select Remote Assist, then select it again to launch the app.
 Remote Assist is an immersive app with a holographic view, so it will be the only app you see while you’re using it.

 If your HoloLens is running the April 2018 Update and you're signed in with an Azure Active Directory (Azure AD) account, you'll automatically be signed in to Remote Assist.
 If not, use the holographic keyboard to sign in with a work or school account that has an Office 365 Premium or Essentials subscription.
 Once you’re signed in, you’ll see your recent contacts.

 The procedures in this user guide describe how to do tasks through the user interface or by using voice commands, when available.
 To use a voice command, say “Remote Assist,” and then say the voice command.
 Learn more about voice commands.

 At this time, voice commands and speech recognition are available only in English for HoloLens 1.
 For HoloLens 2, voice commands are available in specific languages.

 Make and receive calls

-Make a video call to a contact using Microsoft Teams
+Make a call to a contact in your company

 - Open the app and select a recent contact.
 If you don’t see the contact you want, select Search , and then use the holographic keyboard to enter a name or email address.